Xstat1k/Challenges/InventoryMarkdown.md

 This was my first experience with a sorting algorithm, and I found it very interesting to learn about the different types and their uses.
 For the purpose of this task, bubble sort was the most suitable choice and served as a great starting point for learning.
 After getting user input, refining the code, and testing it by trying to break it myself, I was able to identify flaws that I might have missed otherwise.

+## Improvements
+To improve the code, I could switch to a more efficient sorting algorithm like quicksort for larger datasets.
+Adding features to allow users to delete or update items in the inventory would also enhance its functionality and make the system more flexible.